Fried Patty Pan Squash Patties

 - Add the beaten egg and stir until the egg is fully combined into the mixture.1 egg, lightly beaten

 - Heat a frying pan or griddle over medium-low heat and add a thin layer of the vegetable oil.
-When the oil is hot, use a large cookie scoop, ¼ cup measuring cup, or spoons to scoop batter onto the pan or griddle.
-This recipe will make three or four patties, depending on how generous you are with your scoops.1 tablespoon neutral-flavored vegetable oil like corn or safflower
+When the oil is hot, use a medium cookie scoop or a spoon to scoop batter onto the pan or griddle.
+This recipe will make about 12 patties, depending on how generous you are with your scoops.1 tablespoon neutral-flavored vegetable oil like corn or safflower

 - Cook 3 to 5 minutes per side.
 Drain on paper towels and serve warm or at room temperature.